Skip To Main Content

 Dr. Matt Stratemeyer, Principal

-Dr. Matt Stratemeyer is entering his second year as the principal of East Jackson Comprehensive High School.
+Dr. Matt Stratemeyer is the principal of East Jackson Comprehensive High School.
 He began his teaching career at Peachtree Ridge High School, where he was a social studies teacher, basketball coach, and interim athletic director.
 In 2016, he started as an assistant principal at Mountain View High School, a role he held for six years.

 Dr. Stratemeyer graduated from the University of Georgia with a bachelor’s degree and later earned his master’s degree from Grand Canyon University.
 He later returned to the University of Georgia, earning his Doctorate in Education Leadership in 2017.